wpbrown/azmeta-pipeline/README.md

 ### Azure CLI Tutorial

 This tutorial assumes you are using Bash.
-Sign in to Azure CLI with `az login` and ensure the correct subscription is the default (`az account show`).
+If you are not using the Azure Cloud Shell, sign in to Azure CLI with `az login`.

+Ensure the correct subscription is the default (`az account show`).
 You can change the default with `az account set`.

 ```bash
 # Basic Info